Tom284/portfolio-minor-iot/Lesson 2/README.md

 * Gateway: An IoT Gateway is a solution for enabling IoT communication, usually device -to-device communications or device-to-cloud communications.
 * Nodes: Nodes can be any device, server or database which can add value to the communication between machines based on which decisions can be made.

-Some of the definitions that I had found weren't really coorect.
+Some of the definitions that I had found weren't really correct.
 Mainly the swarm one was more of edge case from what was actually meant.

 The image we made together.